 Exactly five years later, the band's original lineup was reduced by half, and their commercial standing had suffered an incredibly sharp decline.
 So they decided to make a drastic, previously unthinkable change in order to save their careers: They took off their trademark makeup and revealed their real faces on the cover of their 1983 comeback album Lick It Up.

 How did things get so dire so quickly?
 Well, the solo albums didn't sell to expectations, and together with a live album and a best-of released right around the same time, Kiss overloaded the market.

-It was now clear that a big change was needed, so on Sept.
+It was now clear that a big change was needed.
+So on Sept.
 18, 1983, Stanley, Simmons, drummer Eric Carr and new guitarist Vinnie Vincent appeared on MTV to reveal their real faces.
 The album that the stunt was designed to promote, Lick It Up, was released the same day.
-And for the first time in five years, things worked out exactly as the band had planned.
+And for the first time in five years, things worked out exactly as Kiss had planned.

 While Lick It Up does trade the glorious dynamics and slightly outside-the-lines coloring of its predecessor for a much sleeker, polished and slightly pop-metal sound, Stanley is a bit too harsh.
 The songwriting chemistry among Simmons, Vincent and himself didn't last long due to personal and contractual differences, but it did result in one of the band's most cohesive and appealing albums.

 The insanely catchy title track broke the dam at radio and MTV, despite a somewhat strange post-apocalyptic video that spends its first 30 seconds showing the band's crotches walking down the street and the rest of the time demonstrating that Gene Simmons has no idea what to do with himself in front of a camera without his fire breathing, fake blood and demon makeup.